Frizlab/frizlabs-conf/Readme.md

 ### Roles

+_Lexicographic note_: When I say “conf that is propagated to its children,” I mean for instance `export var=`, or `export -f function_name` in bash.
+That is everything that is exported to children of the shell.

 #### `.bash_profile`
 Should contain only bash-specific conf that is propagated to its children.
 For instance, exported env variables, exported functions (this is possible with